 These cycles of flare-ups and remissions often lead to feelings of sadness, despair, guilt, and anger as well as low self-esteem.
 Depression is higher in people who have psoriasis than in the general population.
 Feelings of embarrassment also are common.

 - Topical (applied to the skin) – Mild to moderate psoriasis

 - Phototherapy (light, usually ultraviolet, applied to the skin) – Moderate to severe psoriasis

 - Systemic (taken orally or by injection or infusion) – Moderate, severe or disabling psoriasis

 Currently, there is no cure for psoriasis.
-However, there are many treatment options that can clear psoriasis for a period of time.* Each treatment has advantages and disadvantages, and what works for one patient may not be effective for another.
-Dr Misssy Clifton, a board-certified dermatologist has the medical training and experience needed to determine the most appropriate treatments for each patient.
+However, there are many treatment options that can clear psoriasis for a period of time.
+Each treatment has advantages and disadvantages, and what works for one patient may not be effective for another.
+Premier's team of board-certified dermatologists and dermatology PAs have the medical training and experience needed to determine the most appropriate treatments for each patient.